crawl/crawl/crawl-ref/docs/crawl_manual.rst

   of nasty hexes and maledictions.

-  With the ability to lift ten times their own weight, the Formicids have strength rivaling that of ogres.
+  With the ability to lift ten times their own weight, the Formicids have strength rivaling that of Ogres.
 This, along with the fact that they have four arms, allows Formicid warriors to equip both a shield and a two-handed weapon at the same time.